-- understand the principles of curriculum construction with special reference to English teaching. - modify the curriculum so as to address student needs. - develop competency in evaluating a curriculum and its elements - use the resources and instructional support effectively to transact the curriculum - frame a curriculum based on relevant factors.
+- understand the principles of curriculum construction with special reference to English teaching. - modify the curriculum so as to address student needs. - develop competency in distinguishing different types of curriculum. - use the resources and instructional support effectively to transact the curriculum - organize activities related to the English club for developing communicative skills.